ldstep/ldstephensnet/content/notes.md

 ---

+July 21, 2025, at 7:05:02 PM

+I was fiddling with my blogs today and made a few updates.

+On ldstephens, I moved the slash pages out of the About page and into the main navigation.
+I also took out the link to the weblog.

+Over on weblog.ldstephens, I rebuilt the site using modified version of the 11ty base blog and added a background color.
+Now both blogs have the same layout.

+Still not sure if I'll link to weblog.ldstephens from ldstephens.
+There's already a link going the other way in the nav.

+---

 July 17, 2025, at 2:15:19 PM

 I changed how I’m using weblog.ldstephens.net.
 Instead of a separate standalone site, I have integrated it with ldstephens.net as a slash page.